Choose which MPA brochure to download:

 The curriculum development team at University of Phoenix works with faculty members and industry leaders to develop a master's degree program that provides skills that are relevant to public administration.
 Explore the degree program that can help you gain the skills to be in demand.

-At the College of Criminal Justice and Security, our more than 2,200 faculty members have an average of 20 years of experience in the fields they teach.
-They hold leadership positions such as chief of police, warden, security executive, judge, sheriff and more.
+Our more than 2,200 faculty members have an average of 20 years of experience in the fields they teach and hold leadership positions such as chief of police, warden, security executive, judge, sheriff and more.

-Courses in the College of Criminal Justice and Security are typically reviewed every 18 months, and new programs are developed based on the pressing demands within the criminal justice and security fields.
+Courses are typically reviewed every 18 months, and new programs are developed based on the pressing demands within the security and criminal justice fields.